analogdevicesinc/msdk/Examples/MAX78002/CSI2/utils/README.md

     $ python console.py <COM port>
     ```

-    "<COM port>" should match the port presented by the host MCU.
-On the MAX78000FTHR, that will be a single port presented by the integrated CMSIS-DAP debugger.
-On the MAX78000EVKIT, that will match the port presented by CN1 (USB/PWR).
+    "<COM port>" should match the port presented by the MAX78002EVKIT on CN2.

     Alternatively, use `python console.py -h` to see a list of console start-up options.